pranjalmaheshka/eco395m-final-project/README.md

   5. Recognise entities: We used spaCy to recongise entities in the Reddit and Twitter data.
 We first generated tokens for the data in the `get_token.py`.
 After running that file, run `get_person.py` to store NLP-recognised people, organisations, and nationalities, or religious and political parties (NORP). `entity_analysis.py` calculates the top occurrences of each entity for the Reddit and Twitter data.
 We also included the analysis of the Twitter users description in these files.

   6. Streamlit: Run `code/dashboard.py` to generate the dashboard for a visual representation of our results.
+It calls functions from `code/data_analysis.py` that analyse tables for the dashboard.
 It will open as a new tab in your browser.

 <h3> Results </h3>